lsst-ts/ts_cbp/doc/user-guide/user-guide.rst

 CBP User Guide
 #######################

-The CBP has two directions for axial movement, the azimuth(side-to-side) and altitude(bottom-to-top).
+The CBP has two directions for axial movement, the azimuth (side-to-side) and altitude (bottom-to-top).
 It also allows for up to five masks to be added as a means of characterizing beam projection.
 Limits are in place for each axis to prevent damage to the device.
 The CBP also has the ability to be parked, where the altitude is at -70 degrees and the motors cannot be moved.
-This ability can be manually commanded, but can also be triggered if an internal battery source detects that the power has been lost for more than ~3 seconds.
+This ability can be manually commanded, but is automatically triggered if an internal battery source detects that the power has been lost for more than ~3 seconds.

 CBP Interface